ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/system_admin/output_and_debugging_preferences.rst

 These messages can sometimes have configuration information in them, making this option a security risk.

-.. tip:: We recommend always keeping this Debug Preference set to "1:
+**Tip:** We recommend always keeping this Debug Preference set to "1:
 PHP/SQL error messages shown only to Super Admins."
 This may greatly reduce the time needed to troubleshoot issues as you will receive an error instead of a blank screen.

-Furthermore, for those utilizing Javascript that may resemble EE code, including curly brackets, this setting must be 1 in order for the Javascript to function, or ExpressionEngine will hide Javascript output believing it to be an error.
+Furthermore, for those utilizing Javascript that may resemble EE code, including curly brackets, this setting **must** be 1 in order for the Javascript to function, or ExpressionEngine will hide Javascript output believing it to be an error.

 Display SQL Queries?
 ~~~~~~~~~~~~~~~~~~~~